baudisgroup/CNAdjust/README.md

 ### from custom segment data

 You can utilize the function `segtoFreq` from `pgxRpi` R package (version >= 1.0.1 or >= 1.1.2) to derive CNA frequency from segment data.
 These frequencies need to be transformed into probabilities.
 By default, the binning aligns with that used in CNAdjust.
-However, if you calculate CNA frequency for different genomic bins, such as using different bin sizes, you should provide the [location file](#5-Genomic-bin-location-file-optional) accordingly.
+However, if you calculate CNA frequency for different genomic bins, such as using different bin sizes, you should provide the [region file](#5-Genomic-region-file-optional) accordingly.
 Example usage is as follows:

 ```bash
 nextflow run hangjiaz/CNAdjust --inputdir /path/to/Inputdir --series <series1>,<series2> --outputdir /path/to/Outputdir --use_custom_prior true